-As noted above, certain directors, officers, and employees of Crossmark also serve as directors, officers, and registered representatives of various Crossmark affiliates and the Steward Funds.
-Paul is an officer of the Steward Funds.
+As noted above, certain directors, officers, and employees of Crossmark also serve as directors, officers, and registered representatives of various Crossmark affiliates, the Crossmark ETFs, and the Steward Funds.
+Paul is an officer of the Crossmark ETFs and the Steward Funds.